streeve/Cabana/paper/paper.md

 ## Tutorial, proxy applications, and Fortran support

 An extensive set of documentation, tests, and examples are available for `Cabana` including unit tests, tutorial examples, and performance testing across library functionality along with the GitHub wiki and `doxygen` API documentation.
-In addition, a separate repository exemplifies using `Cabana` with Fortran application codes [@copa].
+Continuous integration is used to ensure software quality, with testing across `Kokkos` backends and corresponding architectures.
+In addition, a `Cabana` Docker container is deployed and a `spack` installation is available to enable easy testing.
+For Fortran integration, a separate repository exemplifies using `Cabana` with Fortran application codes [@copa].
 Many proxy applications have also been developed using `Cabana`: `CabanaMD` for MD, `CabanaPIC` for plasma PIC, and `ExaMPM` for the material point method (MPM) [@copa].
 Proxy apps are relatively simple representations of the main physics in production applications and have proven useful within the `Cabana` development process for demonstrating library needs, capability, and performance.

 ## Application adoption and future work